Home / Career Guides / Underwriter

 What does career progression look like for an underwriter?

 Career progression often involves gaining experience and expertise in more complex types of underwriting, possibly specializing in a specific type of insurance or financial product.
-Many professionals start in junior or assistant roles and progress to senior or lead underwriter positions.
+Many pros start in junior or assistant roles and progress to senior or lead underwriter positions.

 Some may go on to managerial or supervisory roles, overseeing a team of underwriters.
 There are also opportunities to move into related areas such as risk management or compliance.